holatuwol/liferay-faster-deploy/nodejs/README.rst

 	npm config set cachenpm-cache-strategy modulecache

 ``modulerun``
 ~~~~~~~~~~~~~

-The first idea is to simply run ``npm install`` manually, so that we can make use of the shared global cache that's created by regular ``npm``.
-This speeds up the build by avoiding the Gradle wrapper (which might be slower due to the additional overhead) and making use of the shared cache.
+The first idea is to simply run all of the ``npm install`` together.
+This doesn't really speed up the build in any way, but it's used by the other strategy.

 * `modulerun <modulerun>`__